sebastiaopais/sebastiaopais.github.io/_students/phd.md

 Research Areas: Multimodal Mental Health Retrieval, Temporal Mental Health Retrieval.
 This PhD program allows the students that finish an MSc in Computer Science or similar, to proceed with their studies towards a PhD degree.
 The program has a PhD course with 60 ECTS credit units in the first year, and the research towards a PhD thesis in the following two years.

 * Farzaneh Lashgari.
+Suicide detection and prevention through LLMs.
 Started: 2024 - Ongoing.
 Ph.D. in Computer Science and Engineering - University of Beira Interior.

 * Ramos Pedro.
 Started: 2023 - Ongoing.
 Ph.D. in Computer Science and Engineering - University of Beira Interior.